enriquepablo/eduid-conf-poc/README.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

 The aim is to have project wide configuration managed and applied by git.
-To have a single git repository of configuration settings defaults, present as a git submodule in every other repository belonging to the project, irrespective of the context where the code included in the repoitory has its meaning.
+To have a single git repository of configuration settings defaults per project, present as a git submodule in every other repository belonging to the project, irrespective of the context where the code included in the repoitory has its meaning.
 The idea is that the files versioned by git only keep the names of